LordEnki7/mylifeassistant/replit.md

 # Overview

-This is a personal Life Assistant application called "My Life Assistant" that helps the user manage their daily activities and music industry work.
-The application serves as an AI-powered platform for managing email outreach, radio station contacts, sync licensing opportunities, grant applications, invoicing, calendar events, and knowledge management.
-It features a comprehensive dashboard, AI assistant integration, and specialized modules for different aspects of the music business including radio promotion, licensing scouts, grant tracking for a project called C.A.R.E.N., and professional invoicing with payment processing.
-The app includes hardwired email identification for automatic user recognition and AI task management capabilities.
+"My Life Assistant" is an AI-powered personal application designed to help users manage daily activities and music industry operations.
+It serves as a comprehensive platform for email outreach, radio station contacts, sync licensing, grant applications, invoicing, calendar management, and knowledge organization.
+The application features a main dashboard, integrated AI assistant, and specialized modules for radio promotion, licensing scouts, grant tracking (specifically for the C.A.R.E.N. project), and professional invoicing with payment processing.
+It includes hardwired email identification for automatic user recognition and advanced AI task management capabilities.
+The project aims to provide an AI assistant with expertise in legal & commercial law, consumer protection, wealth building, and practical financial tools, offering expert guidance and automated actions.

 # User Preferences